aaron9000/noisy/README.md

 # noisy

-Generate procedural noise from from the command line.
+Generate Perlin and Worley noise from from the command line.
+Fractal noise is great for rendering smoke, fluids, and terrain.

 ### Features
 - Supports Perlin and Worley noise
 - Can generate 2D and 3D noise
 - Seemless tiling in all dimensions